SETI/rms-cspyce/README-developers.md

 > cspyce.tkvrsn('toolkit')
 'CSPICE_N0067'
 ```
-Your actual toolkit version will depends on what you downloaded from NAIF.
+Your actual result will depends on which toolkit version you downloaded from NAIF.
 ## CREATING A DISTRIBUTION

 ### Before you begin